Police Duty Act

 Article 27

-Requirements under this Act shall apply when respective specialized police authorities carry out their exclusive duties.
+This Act shall apply to specialized police authorities when carrying out their exclusive duties.

 Article 28

-Police organizations at departmental level shall stipulate their own enforcement rules and submit to the supervisory police authorities for the approval of practice.
+All levels of police departments shall stipulate their own enforcement rules and submit them to the supervisory police authorities for the approval of implementation.

 Article 29